Darsh-A/Ai-TabGroups-ZenBrowser/README.md

 ### 2. Manual Installation
 1. Setup [Fx-Autoconfig](https://github.com/MrOtherGuy/fx-autoconfig) (Sine installs this automatically)
 2. Download the latest scripts and preferences from the repo.
-3. Place it in the chrome directory of your profile.
+3. Place it in the chrome/JS directory of your profile.
 To open the directory, type `about:profiles` in the address bar, click on your profile, and then click "Open Directory".
 4. Go to `about:support` and Clear the startup cache.

 ## ⚙️ Setup